 So if you don’t satisfy them with these first few interview questions above, then the interviewer might go light on the experience-based questions because they’ve already made up their mind that you’re not someone they want to hire.

 Make sure you practice these common questions above.

-It doesn’t get more obvious than this – sometimes the interview will tell you outright that they have concerns about your experience or answers you gave.
+It doesn’t get more obvious than this – sometimes the interviewer will tell you outright that they have concerns about your experience or the answers you gave.

 Don’t panic if this happens mid-interview though.
 If they told you, it means they’re giving you a chance to explain or provide more info.

 But if you failed to do this, and the interview ended without you addressing some of the concerns they brought up, it’s unlikely you’re going to get a job offer, and it’s definitely a sign the interview ended pretty poorly.